Reds vs. Yankees Player Props Betting Odds

 India Stats

-- India has put up 46 hits with 12 doubles, three home runs and 20 walks.
-He has driven in 18 runs with eight stolen bases.
+- India has 12 doubles, three home runs, 21 walks and 18 RBI (47 total hits).
+He has stolen eight bases.

 India Recent Games